Great Place to Work is not a one-year shot. It’s a Journey.

 Woodie's Case Study

 Woodie's participated in the Great Place to Work programme in 2014.
-In the first year, 39% of colleagues thought Woodie's was a Great Place to Work and the Trust Index score was 16%.
+In the first year, 39% of colleagues thought Woodie's was a Great Place to Work and their Trust Index score was 16%.
 Woodie's set out to change that and transform the company for both colleagues and customers.
 Initiatives such as leadership training, recognising small and large successes, and supporting the internal and wider community have transformed the culture, and embedded values throughout the company, resulting in a Trust Index of 71% after 5 years of commitment to their culture.
 Finally, Woodie’s had an operating profit of €22.7 million in 2019 (vs. € 2.4 million in 2014).

 Fáilte Ireland's Case Study